Pascal's Veloce 953

 Pascal’s Véloce project was well thought.
 He rode a Cannondale Synapse, and wanted a more exotic bicycle.
 After hesitating between different builders and material, he eventually selected a Victoire bespoke bike :

 I like the idea to come back to a steel bike and I like a lot Victoire’s creations.
-Having a bicycle made in France was also important for me, and your stainless steel offer eventually convinced me : I went to workshop and tried the Rapha Véloce in Reynolds 953.
+Having a bicycle made in France was also important for me, and your stainless steel offer eventually convinced me : I went to the workshop and tried the Rapha Véloce in Reynolds 953.

-Pascal main demand was to get a comfortable tailored bicycle, where he was well positioned.
+Pascal main demand was to get a comfortable tailored bicycle, on which he was well positioned.
 Indeed, he suffered neck and back pains on his previous bike.
 The bicycle had also to be stiff enough for his "rouleur" profile and get a good handling in downhill.
 At last, he aimed to get a unique bicycle with a perfect style.

 Each demand of Pascal was studied with care to build a bicycle that fits perfectly his needs.
 To get a good balance between performance and comfort, we selected Reynolds 953 stainless steel tubing : a round 36.4mm down tube combined with an oval 31.7mm top tube make the front triangle.
 These shapes are less demanding that the bi-oval one we reserve to the more performance oriented model.
 The seat tube fits a 27.2mm seatpost.
 Seatstays are bi-conical with a 13mm diameter at each end.
 A small diameter enables to make a rear triangle that filter best the road bumps.
 The downtube with a bigger diameter combined with the PF30 bottom bracket are stiff enough for a perfect transfer of pedalling power.